lxndrv/devops-challenge/thedoctor/docs/TROUBLE.md

+# Trouble

-mocha version 4 need "--exit" parameter
+mocha version 4 does not exit.
+Need to provide "--exit" parameter